 If you follow me on Instagram or Facebook, you know by now that my husband and I are building a house.
 Ok… our builder is doing all of the work, but still. 🙂 This has been a long time coming.
-We have each built homes once before… separately However, neither of those was “our” home.
-I sold that home back in September.
+We have each built homes once before… separately.
+However, neither of those was “our” home.
+I sold my home back in September.
 We are now in a temp living situation, and let me just say… we are counting down the days!!!
 I have a calendar hanging next to my desk.
-As soon as we get a closing date I will X’ing off the days.
+As soon as we get a closing date I will be X’ing off the days.

 There is something about living in someone else’s home that makes you realize how much you appreciate your own space.
 We are pretty much confined to one area of the house.
 I told my husband if we can make it living in this small space together for 3-4 months, we should be able to make it through just about anything!
 I know that it will all be worth it in the end.
 I’m very focused on the prize.
 But, after living in a large home for 10+ years and having full reign over the place, this is a bit challenging.
 I cannot wait!

 It’s been a couple of weeks since we visited the house.
 Last we saw it, it was at the studs stage… with no heat!
 It is downright freezing in Chicago right now and we now live about 50 minutes away from the new house, so we haven’t visited as often as I would like.

 However, right about now they are starting drywall after waiting for the local gas company to finish their work so that the heat could be turned on.
 Yippee!!
 And from what I’m told we also have running water.
 Woot!

 Of course building or remodeling a home can lead to having loads of blogging material!
 I will be working on a series of posts that talk about a few things including, but not limited to:

 Deciding to Build vs. Deciding to Buy Existing